Degree Requirements - General

 DUAL DEGREE FORM PROCESS — Separate graduate forms must be filed with The Graduate School for each degree program.
-This includes; Application for Graduate Admissions, Application for Advanced Degree, Committee Revision, Graduate Program of Study and Committee, Program Change, Report on Comprehensive exam/Thesis Defense form, and forms for submitting an Electronic Thesis/Dissertation.
+This includes; Application for Graduate Admissions, Graduation Application, Graduate Program of Study and Committee, Program of Study Revision, Committee Revision, Report on Comprehensive exam/Thesis Defense form, and forms for submitting an Electronic Thesis/Dissertation.

 CONFERRAL OF DEGREES — There will be two separate diplomas awarded upon completion of all degree program requirements.